 Admission to this event is free but it is necessary to reserve in advance.
 This is a crowded event so there will be standing room only to listen to the mass.

-From Maundy Thursday onwards, the most important religious acts of Holy Week begin.
+From Holy Thursday onwards, the most important religious acts of Holy Week begin.

-The Mass concludes with the Pope washing the feet of a group of priests, recalling the moment when Christ washed the feet of his Apostles as a symbol of humility and example of service to others.
+The Mass concludes with the washing of the feet performed by the Pope to a group of priests, recalling the moment when Christ washed the feet of his Apostles as a symbol of humility and example of service to others.

-This religious act normally takes place in the church of St. John Lateran, the first church built in Rome by order of Emperor Constantine the Great in the 4th century A.D. and one of the most beautiful in the city.
+This religious act normally takes place in the church of St. John Lateran, the first church built in Rome by order of Emperor Constantine the Great in the fourth century AD and one of the most beautiful in the city.

 From the portico of the main façade of St. John Lateran, the Pope gives his blessing every Holy Thursday and bids farewell to the faithful gathered there.